Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 The Limits of Pure Vector Search

 This approach excels at capturing semantic similarity.
-For example, a query like "How do I reset my password?" can match documents containing "account recovery" or "login issues" even without exact word overlap.
+A query like "How do I reset my password?" can match documents containing "account recovery" or "login issues" even without exact word overlap.

-- Exact keyword matches: Searching for "SKU-12345" or "RFC-8446" may not return the correct document if the embedding model does not prioritize exact tokens.
+- Exact keyword matches: Searching for "SKU-12345" or "RFC-8446" may not return the correct document if the embedding model does not treat those specific tokens as important.

-- Rare or technical terms: Domain-specific jargon, abbreviations, or newly coined terms may not be well-represented in the embedding space.
+- Rare or technical terms: Domain-specific jargon, abbreviations, or recently coined terms may not be well-represented in the embedding space.

-- Named entities: Product names, person names, or location-specific queries can be missed if embeddings generalize too much.
+- Named entities: Product names, person names, or location-specific queries can be missed if embeddings generalize too aggressively.

 - Short queries: Single-word or very short queries often lack enough semantic context for embeddings to work effectively.